SandunPushpika/bookshoptest/README.md

 Sell books,
 See all the profits.
 (Ability to see by date or month or year)

+# REFRESH TABLES
+clear the table and press find

 # LIVE LINK to this deployed project
 https://bookshopmanager.herokuapp.com/